-My research focuses on German and American political thought, with emphasis on Kant, Hegel, Western Marxism, and American Pragmatism.
-I’m especially interested in notions of progress, the nature of hope, and how post-Enlightenment (and some self-consciously “post-metaphysical”) thinkers wrestle with the philosophy of history.
-I’m currently completing a book entitled The Ends of Political Hope (Oxford University Press, 2023) presents an account of hope as an indispensable aspect of much German and American political thought, and I am now working on a book on the idea of political generations.
-I have written articles and/or chapters on John Dewey, Richard Rorty, Immanuel Kant, Ernst Bloch, William James, Wendy Brown, modern classical music, the appearance/reality distinction, and Mad Men, among other matters, in venues including Political Theory, Transactions of the Charles S. Peirce Society, The Journal of the Philosophy of History, Praktyka Teoretyczna, Perspectives of New Music, New Political Science, The Wiley-Blackwell Encyclopedia of Political Thought, The Cambridge Habermas Lexicon, and William James Studies, a terrific open-access journal of which I was also book review editor from 2013-2018.
-Most recently, I have translated (with Peter Thompson), annotated, and introduced the first English edition of Ernst Bloch’s Avicenna and the Aristotelian Left (Columbia University Press, 2019).
+My research focuses on modern political thought, with emphasis on German Idealism, Hegelianism, Western Marxism, and American Pragmatism.
+I’m especially interested in notions of progress, the nature of hope, and how post-Enlightenment (and some self-consciously “post-metaphysical”) thinkers wrestle with the idea of history and our status as beings within history.
+My book The Principle of Political Hope (Oxford University Press, 2023) presents an account of hope as an indispensable aspect of much German and American political thought, and I am now working on a book on the idea of political generations.
+I have written articles and/or chapters on John Dewey, Richard Rorty, Immanuel Kant, Ernst Bloch, William James, Wendy Brown, modern classical music, the appearance/reality distinction, ontological materialism, and Mad Men, among other topics, in venues including Political Theory, Theory & Event, Transactions of the Charles S. Peirce Society, Analyse & Kritik, The Journal of the Philosophy of History, Praktyka Teoretyczna, Perspectives of New Music, New Political Science, The Wiley-Blackwell Encyclopedia of Political Thought, The Cambridge Habermas Lexicon, and William James Studies, a journal for which I also served as book review editor from 2013-2018.
+I co-translated, annotated, and introduced the first English edition of Ernst Bloch’s Avicenna and the Aristotelian Left (Columbia University Press, 2019).
 With Max Tomba, I’m editing a special issue of the journal History of the Present on the legacy of Thomas Müntzer and the German Peasants’ War, to appear on its 500th anniversary in 2025.
 I am also an associate editor of the journal New Political Science.

-In my spare time, when not juggling a toddler and a baby, I try to redeem our great vinyl past, usually in my basement, but occasionally in public, around conference time, in Philly.
+In my spare time, when not juggling a toddler and a baby, I try to redeem our great vinyl past, usually in my basement, but occasionally in public.

-“Revisiting the Social Value of the College-Bred,” in Pragmatism Applied: William James and the Challenges of Contemporary Life, ed.
-Michael Levine and Cliff Stagoll.
-(SUNY, 2019).
+“Revisiting the Social Value of College Breeding,” in Pragmatism Applied: William James and the Challenges of Contemporary Life, ed.
+Michael Levine and Cliff Stagoll (SUNY, 2019).

 “Utopia” and “Ernst Bloch,” in The Cambridge Habermas Lexicon, ed.
 Amy Allen and Eduardo Mendieta (Cambridge, 2019).

-“Appearance and Reality” and “Pragmatism,” The Wiley-Blackwell Encyclopedia of Political Thought (2015).
+“Appearance and Reality” and “Pragmatism,” in The Encyclopedia of Political Thought (Wiley-Blackwell, 2015).